 Narcissists can be frustrating at work.
-Their constant need of attention, admiration, appreciation and affirmation exhausts everyone around them.
+Their constant need for attention, admiration, appreciation, and affirmation exhausts everyone around them.
 Yet without these, they become agitated, angry, and even abusive.
 Satisfying their essential needs is not as difficult as most think but it does require some basic understanding of how narcissists operate.
 The reward of a peaceful work environment is well worth the slight effort.

 Appreciation.
 Everyone likes to be appreciated periodically.
 But for a narcissist, it must be almost daily.
 Frequently they will give lavish gifts as a way to indebt or obligate a person, demanding a constant flow of gratitude for their generosity.
 At work, a gift could be their assistance or support for a project.
 One “thank-you” is never enough and a gift cannot be forgotten.
 Recipients of a narcissist’s charity should find ways to express gratefulness as soon as the gift is re-mentioned.
 This is the narcissist’s indirect signal that they are in need of immediate appreciation.